Verify file integrity with Sigcheck: a complete step-by-step guide

 Beyond Integrity: When and Why to Use Each Approach

-Usa hashes when your source publishes the expected value; you just need to recalculate locally and compare.
-Use PGP signatures when the distribution or project publishes .sig or maintainer public keys.
-If you suspect an executable, combine digital signature + VirusTotal to build reputation and trust.
+Use hashes when your source publishes the expected value; simply recalculate locally and compare.
+Use PGP signatures when the distribution or project publishes .sig files or maintainer public keys.
+If you suspect an executable, combine a digital signature with VirusTotal to increase reputation and trust.

 Other real-world applications of hashes: